All Collections

 • Value: The mail server's address, such as smtp.secureserver.net.

-• TTL: How long the server should cache information.
+• TTL: How long the server should cache information?
 The default setting is 1 hour.

-Please note.
-MX should correspond with the mail provider.
+šŸ’” Important: MX should correspond with the mail provider.
 Users may use Email security tools, that will be added to MX records instead of Mail provider MX.

-• A Record
+A Record

 For example, you can use it for store.website.com or blog.website.com and point it to where you have your store.
 A record maps a domain name to the IP address (Version 4) of the computer hosting the domain.

-For example, an A Record is used to point a logical domain name, such as "google.com," to the IP address of Google's hosting server, "74.125.224.147".
+For example, an A Record points a logical domain name, such as "google.com," to the IP address of Google's hosting server, "74.125.224.147".

 Wrap up